 The pharmaceutical industry is currently facing the chill of cold northern winds due to the rising need to invest heavily in patient-centric technologies and development of facilities despite the regulatory constraints.
 Furthermore, the plunging drug prices and the crash in drug-pipelines are putting huge pressure on players in the pharmaceuticals space.
 Therefore, companies in this industry are facing the dire need to follow a ‘beyond-the-pill’ approach and become more solution-provider oriented.

 Real world evidence (RWE) has been the new buzz word doing the rounds in the pharmaceutical industry.
 With the help of robust real world evidence capabilities, players in the pharmaceutical industry can optimize the whole drug cycle and improve the healthcare systems.
-As much as it sounds fascinating to read, there are several challenges that companies the companies in this industry face:
+As much as it sounds fascinating to read, there are several challenges that companies the companies in this industry face.

-Complexity of data
+Complexity of Data

 The value generated from the real world evidence is directly connected to the sample size of data collected from various sources.
-Several factors such as patient’s reluctance to share the data, variations in data collection, and rapidly shifting landscape pose a challenge while extracting meaningful insights from the data.
+Several factors such as the patient’s reluctance to share the data, variations in data collection, and rapidly shifting landscape pose a challenge while extracting meaningful insights from the data.
 Therefore, finding the right partner is essential for companies before undertaking the RWE approach.

-Alterations in business models
+Alterations in Business Models

 To become more patient-centric, it is imperative for pharmaceutical companies to change their business model and leverage best in class RWE solutions.
 However, a lack of clarity on the delivery models to be adopted and how companies need to restructure is a big concern.
 Failure to build a fully integrated real world evidence systems can negatively impact the growth prospects of the companies.
 Therefore, they have to become proactive and take aggressive measures to restructure their functions based on the insights gained from real world evidence.